 - A welcoming environment that affords all qualified individuals with disabilities equal opportunity for full public access and participation in campus programs, activities, events, and services.

-The Benefits and Accommodations Specialist handles benefits and accommodations for staff and faculty.
-The Benefits and Accommodations Specialist is formally designated to:
+The Benefits Specialist handles accommodations and protected leaves for staff and faculty.
+The Benefits Specialist is formally designated to:

 - Evaluate and determine that a disability qualifies for an accommodation.